What is RBAC? Uses and Implementation

 While advantageous in many scenarios, RBAC's simplicity can pose challenges in situations where fine-grained access control is required.
 Key challenges include:

-1. Limited Granularity: RBAC can sometimes be too coarse, especially in applications with vast data and services.
+- Limited Granularity: RBAC can sometimes be too coarse, especially in applications with vast data and services.
 It may not provide the level of detailed control required in complex environments.
+This can be mitigated by implementing more fine-grained authorization models - more on that in the next section.

 RBAC Alternatives